LukeSmithxyz/landchad/content/fosspay.md

 pip install -r requirements.txt
 ```

-The `install` command, at the time of this writing, *might* produce many
-errors related to the `psycopg2` package.
-If it does, you can ignore
-them, let the command complete and run `apt install python3-psycopg2` to
-get the package globally.

 Be sure you are still in `/var/www/fosspay`, then we will build the
 package and create the configuration file.